PHS-TSA/.github/README.md

 # .github

 Config files for github.
-Also host our public discussions.
+Also hosts our public discussions.